open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 No API changes are called for in this proposal.

+## Example

+Suppose you wish to capture the CPU usage of a process broken down by the CPU core ID.
+The operating system provides a mechanism to read the current usage from the `/proc` file system, which will be reported once per collection interval using an Observer instrument.
+Because this is a precomputed sum with a non-negative rate, use a _CumulativeObserver_ to report this quantity with a metric label indicating the CPU core ID.

+It will be common to compute a rate of CPU usage over this data.
+The rate can be calculated for an individual CPU core by computing a difference between the value of two metric events.
+To compute the aggregate rate across all cores–a spatial aggregation–these differences are added together.

 ## Open question

 Eleven instruments have been given hyptothetical names in the table